xavialex/People-Detection-Dockerized/README.md

 docker-compose -d --build .
 ```

-The image will tak 2.67 GB, so it may take several minutes to get ready.
+The image will occupy 2.67 GB, so it may take several minutes to get ready.

 Prepare the signal-sender machine to deliver the video signal through HTTP (for example with VLC).
 Then change the required variables stored in the ```.env``` file, which are:
 > * **VIDEO_IP**: HTTP address sended for it's processing.